Chiong murder case: Transfer of Larrañaga to Spain

-The release of Aznar, Balansag, Caño and Anthony Uy
+Release of Aznar, Balansag, Caño and Anthony Uy

 On August 30, 2019, Senator Panfilo Lacson stated that some of the convicts of the 1997 murder of the Chiong sisters are now out of prison.
-Faeldon has confirmed the release of Josman Aznar, Ariel Balansag, Alberto Caño and James Anthony Uy, the four persons who were convicted for the 1997 murder of the Chiong sisters.
-On September 4, President Rodrigo Duterte has fired Bureau of Corrections chief Nicanor Faeldon after the latter approved the release of three convicts in the murder case.
-On September 5, Chiong sisters' parents has called Duterte to return the three convicts back to prison.
-Eventually, the Chiong sisters' parents thanked to the President when the news of Duterte announcing that surrender of the released convicts for good conduct.
-The parents are also called for the investigation of Faeldon for his actions, in which Faeldon would be fired from his post by President Duterte.
+Subsequently, Bureau of Corrections director Nicanor Faeldon confirmed the release of Josman Aznar, Ariel Balansag, Alberto Caño and James Anthony Uy, the four persons who were convicted for the murder.
+On September 4, President Rodrigo Duterte fired Faeldon after the latter approved the release of three convicts in the murder case.
+On September 5, the Chiong sisters' parents called on Duterte to return the three convicts back to prison, after which Duterte announced the surrender of the released convicts for good conduct.
+The parents also called for the investigation of Faeldon's actions.

-On September 6, Ariel Balansag and Alberto Caño, the two of the three convicts of the Chiong sisters rape-slay case, who were released by virtue of the controversial Good Conduct Time Allowance Law, has been surrendered to the authorities.
-On September 18, James Anthony Uy and Josman Aznar, the last two of the four convicts of the said case, has finally surrendered to the authorities.
+On September 6, Ariel Balansag and Alberto Caño, two of the three convicts in the case who were released by virtue of the controversial Good Conduct Time Allowance Law, surrendered to the authorities.
+On September 18, James Anthony Uy and Josman Aznar, the last two of the four convicts of the said case, also surrendered to the authorities.